gap-packages/francy/js/packages/francy-extension-jupyter/lab.README.md

 ```

 Note:
-Make sure [JupyterKenel](https://github.com/gap-packages/JupyterKernel) is installed on Jupyter.
+Make sure [JupyterKenel](https://github.com/gap-packages/JupyterKernel) is installed on Jupyter - JupyterKernel is distributed with GAP by default, since v4.10 :)
-Make sure [Francy GAP](/) is installed on GAP.
+Make sure [Francy GAP](/) is installed on GAP - Francy is distributed with GAP by default, since v4.10 :)

 # License